Władysław Pachulski: Biography

 On 1 July 1890, without any explanation, Nadezhda von Meck sent Tchaikovsky his entire annual allowance of 6,000 rubles in advance; she had always previously paid it in smaller instalments.
 On 13 September she wrote to him in Tiflis, expressing dismay at her children's financial affairs, but giving no hint of any change to her arrangement with the composer.
 On 22 September, Tchaikovsky received another letter from her, informing him she was bankrupt and she could no longer subsidise him.
 This letter is no longer extant, but to judge from the reply he drafted the same day, she apparently accused him of keeping her in his thoughts only while he enjoyed her munificence.
 He denied this absolutely, told her how much these words pained him, and pledged to always keep her in his affections.
 He was not to know it at the time, but it was the last letter he ever wrote her.
 It is also very likely that she never saw this reply.
 This completely unheralded cessation of an arrangement that had been in existence for 13 years can reasonably be attributed to the influence of others, most likely members of her family.
 She had known of her financial difficulties for over a year but had never hinted they would affect the arrangement.
 There is no evidence that von Meck intended their correspondence or their friendship to end merely because her financial support of him was no longer possible.

-Some have conjectured the reason for the break was that von Meck had never been aware of Tchaikovsky's homosexuality and had suddenly been informed of it, which offended her puritanical moral code.
-This is highly unlikely.
-It is more plausible that someone threatened to ruin Tchaikovsky by publicly exposing his homosexuality, if she did not comply with their wishes to withdraw her support for him; and that her acquiescence in this was purely from a desire to protect his reputation and allow him to continue composing uninterrupted.

 That Władysław Pachulski was the main instigator of this affair was a charge made by Tchaikovsky's devoted servant Alyosha Sofronov in a letter of 13 October 1890; by Yuri Davydov; by Nadezhda von Meck's granddaughter Olga Bennigsen; and by many later commentators.
 But it remains in the realm of conjecture.

 Tchaikovsky received no reply to his letter to von Meck of 22 September, so he wrote to Pachulski, who corresponded with him throughout November, keeping him abreast of von Meck's poor state of health, but also conveying her good wishes.